Crocker Art Museum: Later acquisitions

 Gifts and promised gifts by the Beekhuis family of 67 19th-century Dutch landscapes are presented in the Beekhuis Foundation Gallery, including works by Johannes Hermanus Koekkoek and his descendants, and various painters of the Hague School.

 The Crocker's holdings of European art after 1900 are small, but include one of Northern California's most significant collections of works by Renoir, in part due to gifts from the artist's grandson, Alain Renoir, a professor at the University of California, Berkeley.
 These include three small bronzes, two terra cotta relief sculptures, a Cagnes landscape painting, and works on paper, and also a ceramic vase by Jean Renoir.
 Works after 1900 also include two portraits of Crocker family members by Giovanni Boldini.

 Works on paper

 The collection of approximately 1,500 Old Master drawings include examples from the major European schools.
 Collection strengths include European drawings from the 17th and 18th centuries.
 Major drawings by artists such as Albrecht Dürer, Fra Bartolommeo, François Boucher, and Jean-Honoré Fragonard are represented.
 American photography and modern and contemporary California prints are also strengths of the works on paper collection.

-Asian Art

-The collection began with a gift of Korean ceramics by Judge E.B. and Margaret Crocker's daughter Jennie Crocker Fassett in the 1920s.
-The collection of Asian art is noted for its holdings of Chinese tomb furnishings and trade ceramics, and Japanese armor and tea ware.
-South and Southeast Asia are well represented through the William and Edith Cleary gift of more than 600 Indian and Persian miniature paintings and drawings, as well as Buddhist art from the region between Pakistan and Southeast Asia.

-Ceramics

-Since mid-century, the Museum has followed the development of notable Californian, American, and international ceramists such as Hamada Shoji and Lucie Rie.
-The history of ceramics is also explored through a collection of 18th-century Meissen porcelain tableware and in the works of ancient cultures dating to the Neolithic period.

-African and Oceanic art

-The collection of African and Oceanic art features a variety of objects created for daily life and traditional ceremonies.
-The art of the Asmat of New Guinea is strikingly evidenced in the towering memorials to ancestors, called bis poles.

-The Crocker-Kingsley Exhibitions

-A biennial exhibition has been held by the museum in cooperation with the Kingsley Art Club since 1927, and juried since 1940.
-Artists whose works have appeared include Robert Arneson, Elmer Bischoff, David Gilhooly, Ralph Goings, Roland Petersen, Mel Ramos, Fritz Scholder, and Wayne Thiebaud.